gustafsson96/cats-and-coffee-cafe/README.md

 Features left to implement (other feature ideas)

-Testing
+## Testing

-Validator testing
+## Validator testing

-Unfixed bugs
+## Unfixed bugs

-Deployment
+## Deployment

-Credits
+## Credits

+Used https://heyreliable.com/ultimate-google-font-pairings/ and https://typ.io/fonts/roboto?utm_content=cmp-true to choose what fonts to pair.

-Content
+## Content

 Followed along the "love running" walkthrough by Code Institute and adapted the content to add core strucutre to the home page html file.

-Media
+## Media

+Don't forget to add screenshots!!